 The Kisha Fund

 Dedicated to the memory of a beloved Aurora student, Aaron Kisha, the Kisha Fund was established to help any child with a disability in financial need.
 Annually at Christmas time, the Kisha Fund “adopts” families living below the poverty level who have a child with a disability and helps purchase items from their wish lists.
 In addition, throughout the year, the Kisha Fund sponsors children for camps, therapy, or social opportunities they would otherwise not be able to afford.
 The Kisha Fund also provides financial support to families who have a loved one with a disability to meet basic needs—food, clothing, shelter, or utilities.
-Each of these acts commemorates the happy, loving and giving spirit of Aaron Kisha that we always want to keep alive at Paxton.
+Each of these acts commemorates the happy, loving and giving spirit of Aaron Kisha that we always want to keep alive at The Arc of Loudoun.